AVAIlable NOW IN FESTIVALS

 Oriel Pe’er

-Oriel is a New York-based director, producer, and visual artist whose work spans documentary, dance, and multimedia production.
-His work has been featured in leading publications including TIME Magazine, The Guardian, Pitchfork, Nowness, Billboard, and The Washington Post.
+Oriel is an award-w director, producer, and visual artist whose work spans documentary, video, photography, and new media.
+His work has been featured in leading publications, including TIME, The Guardian, Pitchfork, Nowness, Billboard, and The Washington Post.

-He became the first multimedia artist for the world-renowned dance company Pilobolus, where he documented the troupe for several years.
+He became the first multimedia artist for the world-renowned dance company Pilobolus, and documented the troupe for several years.
 Oriel is the founder of The Llama Studio, a New York-based production company specializing in film and video production and post-production.
-Since 2016 he has been working non-stop
+Since 2016 he has been working non-stop on his debut documentary, A Deeper Love.

 MARC SMOLOWITZ